kabwilson/Unit-3-Exercise-1/README.md

 # Unit 3 Exercise 1:
-## Learning how to use plyr and dplyr to clean up basic data sets.
+## Learning how to use plyr, dplyr, and tidyr to clean up basic data sets.
 ### Tidying up the data from the refine set out of Springboard.
 library(plyr)
 library(dplyr)
+library(tidyr)

 ### Clean up the 'company' column
 philip_index <- grep("^[pPf]", refine_original$company)